 I find SigEp’s “Balanced Man Program,” a non-pledging orientation process, genuinely interesting.
 That being said, their chapters still exhibit hierarchy behavior.
 The Balanced Man chapter of Sig Ep at my school, for example, hazed their members.

 New Normal shadowed Beta Theta Pi’s “I Am A Fraternity Man” initiative, Phired Up’s “ReThink Greek” campaign, and the NIC’s “myFraternity” campaign.
 It intrigued fraternity members and professionals, but was too surface level to change the narrative around Greek Life.
 Bad things still happen, even if we spend student money showing that good things also happen.

-New Normal was just another campaign to appease FSL professionals, melodramatic media personalities, and heartbroken parents.
-It offered flashy, quick fix policies and inspiring or hard-line language.
-New Normal did more to reduce SigEp’s insurance rate than to change student behavior.
+New Normal served its purpose to temporarily appease FSL professionals, melodramatic media personalities, and heartbroken parents.
+It offered flashy, quick fix policies and tough talk so that people knew it was for realsies.
+Ultimately, the campaign probably did more to reduce SigEp’s insurance rate than to change student behavior.

 Enter Kappa Sigma

 The real new normal lies outside of the NIC and outside of failed policies from the past few decades.
-I realized that I was conditioned to dislike Kappa Sigma from my time as a fraternity central office professional.
+I realized that I was conditioned to dislike Kappa Sigma from my time working at my fraternity’s central office.
 Working as a vendor serving fraternity members; however, enriched my perspective.

-I had the opportunity to attend the national leadership conference at which Kappa Sigma unveiled the 2018 video.
-Their main meeting space was positioned in front of our vendor area.
-I got a back row seat to many of their speeches and sessions.
+I attended the national leadership conference at which Kappa Sigma unveiled the 2018 video.
+Their main meeting space was positioned in front of our vendor area, so I got a back row seat at many speeches and sessions.
 One theme pulsed throughout the event: “We are special.
 We are Kappa Sigma.”

 You Pay The Dues.
 You Get The Fine Treatment.